semgr8ns/semgr8s/docs/usage.md

 * [Semgrep registry repository](https://github.com/semgrep/semgrep-rules/)

 For inspiration checkout Semgreps [Kubernetes ruleset](https://semgrep.dev/p/kubernetes) or the [Kubernetes repository folder](https://github.com/semgrep/semgrep-rules/tree/develop/yaml/kubernetes).
-They are added as a list under `.application.remoteRules` `charts/semgr8s/values.yaml`.
+They are added as a list under `.application.remoteRules` in `charts/semgr8s/values.yaml`.
 Simply reference the respective rule(set) as you would for a local installation, e.g. `p/kubernetes`.
 Remote rules can currently only be configured prior to deployment and changes require re-installation of Semgr8s.
 However, it is possible to use [private rules](https://semgrep.dev/docs/writing-rules/private-rules) via [*Semgrep login*](#semgrep-login) feature.